In 1976, Philadelphia was forever immortalized on celluloid with the tale of an aspiring boxer with the Academy Award-winning film Rocky.

 Rocky and Adrian contemplated their pending parenthood while walking through Rittenhouse Square in Rocky II.
 Today, city residents and families continue to gather in the picturesque outdoor space.

-Where: Rittenhouse Square, 18th and Walnut streets
+Where: Rittenhouse Square, Walnut & South 18th streets

 View this post on Instagram A post shared by Irish Pub Philly (@irishpubphilly) on Nov 7, 2015 at 7:53pm PST